 How to Deal With a Controlling Husband

-The following are ways to deal with a controlling husband:
+Here are some tips and worksheets for how to deal with a controlling husband:

 If the behavior is relatively new (and mild), your husband may be stressed or reacting to a dynamic within your marriage.
 At this point, it may be beneficial to talk to him.
 Be explicit in stating your feelings about how his feelings are directly impacting you.

 Even if you feel ashamed, try to reach out to others during this time.
-Regardless of whether you stay in your marriage or not, having support matters.
+Whether you stay in your marriage or not, having support matters.
 Your loved ones can provide you with validation, safety, and guidance.
 They may also be able to weigh in by sharing their thoughts about your husband.

 Couples therapy may help if your husband shows initiative to change.
 Keep in mind that it is not advised if you are in a physically abusive relationship.
 If you are both experiencing ambivalence about whether you want to stay in the marriage, discernment counseling can help alleviate that indecisiveness.